 Provides information on the differential response implementation processes of jurisdictions across the United States.
 The toolkit includes additional tools and resources that can assist jurisdictions with their planning processes.

-Special Issue: Differential Response (PDF - 436 KB)
+Alternative Response Resource Guide (PDF - 857 KB)

 Texas Department of Family and Protective Services (2018)

 Provides information for caseworkers and supervisors working with families who are eligible for alternative response.
 The guide discusses ways caseworkers can work collaboratively with the family while keeping child safety paramount.